‘Siesta Key’ Star Chloe Trautman Shows Off Stunning Weight Loss In New Photos

 Siesta Key star Chloe Trautman showed off her stunning weight loss in new photos on Instagram.
 The MTV reality personality posed alongside pal Juliette Porter in a post shared to Juliette’s social media account.

-In the photo, Chloe wore a yellow minidress and jean jacket as she showed off her trim figure.
-The 25-year-old wore her blonde hair pulled back in a loose ponytail and sat with her legs crossed to reveal the stylish cream-colored ankle boots she wore, which happened to match Juliette’s.
+In the photo, Chloe wore a yellow mini dress and jean jacket as she showed off her trim figure.
+The 25-year-old wore her blond hair pulled back in a loose ponytail and sat with her legs crossed to reveal the stylish cream-colored ankle boots she wore, which happened to match Juliette’s.
 A tag revealed that the photo session was taken in the besties’ Florida hometown, where they are currently filming the fourth season of their reality show.

-Chloe also shared a pic of her new look on her own Instagram page, in a pic seen here, as she told her followers she can’t “wait” for them to see the journey she has been on when Siesta Key returns for its new season.
+Chloe also shared a pic of her new look on her own Instagram page, as seen here.
+She told her followers she can’t “wait” for them to see the journey she has been on when Siesta Key returns for its new season.

 In the comments section, fans reacted to Chloe’s new look, with some saying she was almost unrecognizable from when they last saw her on Siesta Key.